nodejs/build/doc/jenkins-guide.md

-touch foo                      # to confirm system is read-only, don't proceed if this succeeds sudo df                        # to determine the device for `/` sudo e2fsck -y /dev/mmcblk0p2  # replace mmcblk0p2 with proper device for `/` touch foo                      # this should succeed now
+touch foo                      # to confirm system is read-only, don't proceed if this succeeds sudo df                        # to determine the device for `/` sudo e2fsck -y /dev/mmcblk0p2  # replace mmcblk0p2 with proper device for `/`
 ```

-If the second touch fails, follow instructions below to
+After running the steps above, follow instructions below to
 [restart the machine](#restart-the-machine).

+Note: the occurrence of read-only root filesystem indicates there's probably a
+more concerning issue going on.
+Remember to open an issue on nodejs/build to
+investigate further, as it might be required to reprovision the machine.

 ### Restart the machine